|

 Background

 This course assumes no familiarity with computers.
-If you feel that you have a sufficient programming background, please see me about testing out, or preferably opting for a more advanced course.
-Math level is mostly algebra with some trig.
 Much of our work will revolve around using the Python language to help solve electrical problems.
-We will also introduce the use of word processors for writing lab reports, and circuit simulation tools such as Electronics Workbench MultiSIM.
-For lab, you'll probably want a few 3.5" floppy disks to store your work (space is also available on the student network H drive).
-Lab exercises are due no later than one week from the date of assignment.
+We will also introduce the use of circuit simulation tools such as TINA (Toolkit for Interactive Network Analysis).
+A scientific calculator will prove useful.
+Please note that smart devices will not be allowed during tests.
+For lab, you'll probably want a USB thumb drive to store your work (space is also available on the student network H drive).
+Lab exercises are due at the start of the next lab session.
 A printout of both properly commented program code and results is expected.
 Hand written code will not be accepted.
-Late penalty is one letter grade for the first half week, two letter grades for the second half week.
-Assignments are not accepted beyond two weeks and receive a grade of 0.
+Late penalty is one letter grade for the first half week late, two letter grades for the second half week.
+Assignments are not accepted beyond that and receive a grade of 0.
 Remember, plagiarism is grounds for failure.
 Although I encourage students to help each other, these assignments are individual works.
 Anyone caught copying someone else's programs, or allowing someone to copy their programs will receive a grade of 0.
 (Obtaining proof is much easier than one might think.)

 |

-This week we discuss the idea of circuit simulation and analysis, including schematic capture and virtual instruments.
+This session we discuss the idea of circuit simulation and analysis, including schematic capture and virtual instruments.

 |